magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_collection.md

 ## Practical Example

-The following example demonstrates how collections enable user-friendly manipulation of groups, sub-groups and individual objects.
+The following example demonstrates how collections enable user-friendly manipulation of groups, sub-groups, and individual objects.

 ```{code-cell} ipython3
 import numpy as np